fishslips/TimSeverance/docs/Academic/Design Patterns/CS-3450/Visitor Pattern.md

 Iterators are in charge of iteration, and then we can perform logic on that Iterable via other means.

+### Circular Includes / Forward Declaration

 ### Solutions

-I posit that for single dispatch scenarios, we must concede to following the accept/visit paradigm.
+For single dispatch scenarios, we have to concede to following the accept/visit paradigm.
 It isn't an ideal scenario, however, we end up getting better behavior out of our classes by following open/close as best we can.
 It's not perfect, but neither is single dispatch.

 However, for multiple dispatch scenarios, there really is no reason why we should be using the accept/visit paradigm.
 The terms accept/visit don't even really lend themselves to what we're trying to do with the class in question.